kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 [existing list]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 -->

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: MultiPodPDBs
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-apiserver, kube-controller-manager
 - [x] Other
-  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.calculationPolicy: Workload`.
+  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.budgetScope: Workload`.
 It is disabled by default (`Pod`).
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 No